Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 An important note is that the location it attempts to download the new JAR into is **the same** location that it tries to check for the existing JAR in

-The actual downloading itself doesn't lead anywhere really
+The actual downloading itself doesn't lead anywhere really though

 Looking at the `assets/zippier.json` file we can look at in jadx-gui, we can see what kind of format types the app expects, where it tries to download the JARs from if it's not on disk, and if the `classpath` key exists.